 Interestingly, while using FARM’s question answering code for a client dataset, we found that the performance of our model was often robust, even in cases where documents were hundreds of passages long.
 We see this as a strong sign that there is a bright future for question answering models in large scale industry applications.

 One other significant learning to come out of our work was that dealing with large numbers of large documents could really stress the FARM pipeline.
-As a result, we are very happy to announce that we have open-sourced and will continue developing Haystack, an open source question answering framework that is designed to scale QA models for many long documents.
+As a result, we are very happy to announce that we have open-sourced and will continue developing Haystack, an open source NLP framework that is designed to build scalable QA systems for many long documents.

 Currently we are seeing a significant shift in the field of applied natural language processing and neural search.
 Interest is moving from the more discretized text processing tasks like classification or Named Entity Recognition to tasks which test a system’s ability to truly understand the meaning of text.
 We at deepset are excited to sharing our learnings with the broader machine learning community through our open source frameworks.
 But also we hope that this short introduction might just give you the inspiration to develop your own question answering system!